Can you Use a Calculator on the GMAT

 A Final Note About Not Needing a Calculator for GMAT Quant

 Many students are nervous about having to complete the Quant section of the GMAT without access to a calculator.
-Furthermore, many assume that answering Quant problems would be much quicker with a calculator.
 The reality is that GMAT Quant questions are specifically designed to be answerable without a calculator, and for the well-prepared test-taker, most Quant questions can be answered without a calculator in two minutes or less.
 In fact, using a calculator would, in many cases, slow down the process of answering a GMAT Quant question, since GMAT Quant tests the ability to use logic and apply mathematical concepts, not the ability to perform complicated calculations by hand.
-For those times when a little “elbow grease” is required, the provided dry-erase pad and marker should be all that you need.
+For those times when a little “elbow grease” is required, the provided wet-erase marker and pad should be all that you need.

 KEY FACT: